 There are several options in order to get from the airport in Barcelona to the city center.

 Clearly, the cheapest option is to go by train.
-The price for a single trip is 2.40 € and you can even get it cheaper by using the T-Casual-Ticket (1,35 € per trip as of 2023).
+The price for a single trip is € 2.55, and you can even get it cheaper by using the T-Casual-Ticket (€ 1.22 per trip as of 2024).
 The train usually leaves two times per hour.

 The fastest option is probably the bus.
-The Aerobus is operating between both terminals and the city center several times an hour.
-It takes about 35 minutes to get to the city.
-The price for one trip is 5.90 € (10.20 Roundtrip).
+The Aerobus operates between both terminals and the city center several times an hour.
+It takes about 35 minutes to get to the city, and one trip costs € 6.75 (€ 11.65 for a Roundtrip).

 Another option is to go by Metro.
 You can take the Metro from both Terminals.
-A Billet Aeroport costs 4.60 € one-way.
+A Billet Aeroport costs € 5.50 one-way.
 (Please note that you can’t use the T-Casual Ticket to go to or from the airport by metro.

-The last option is to go by taxi, which should cost you around 25 € going to the city center.
+The last option is to go by taxi, which should cost you around € 35 going to the city center.

 How to get around Barcelona

 Depending on how long you are going to stay it might be worth it to buy a T-Casual Ticket (10 trips ticket) for 11,35 €.
 (It’s already worth it starting from 6 trips!)
-You can use this ticket on the Metro, Busses, and trains in the city during your time in Barcelona.
+You can use this ticket on the Metro, buses, and trains in the city during your time in Barcelona.
 You can purchase the T-Casual Ticket at the airport and at any train- or Metro Station.

-There are also Day-Passes but since you can walk almost everywhere it’s most of the time not necessary.
+There are also Day-Passes, but since you can walk almost everywhere, it’s most of the time not necessary.
 (Many visitors told me they regret having purchased this ticket).
-Anyway, if you don’t have much time or can’t walk long distances for any reason, a day-pass might be useful.
+Anyway, if you don’t have much time or can’t walk long distances for any reason, a day pass might be useful.
 You can purchase them online here.